 Since we embraced the opportunity to go a little less traditional with the food at our Friendsgiving Feast, a meatless main with major fall vibes felt like just the ticket since it made my vegetarian friends happy — and ensured that we didn’t overdose on turkey before Thanksgiving actually rolls around.
-This butternut squash, spinach, and goat cheese pasta ended up totally surpassing my expectations; since the recipe is so simple, it was kind of mind-blowing the way the short list of ingredients came together to make total fall magic.
+This butternut-squash-pasta with spinach and goat cheese ended up totally surpassing my expectations.
+Since the recipe is so simple, it was kind of mind-blowing the way the short list of ingredients came together to make total fall magic.
 Keep reading for the recipe.

 *photos by Ashleigh Amoroso